 Seagut paste, an original combination of 3 synergetic actions to optimize intestinal welfare

-• Protect the digestive tract: the supply of MSPMUCIN (Marine Sulfated Polysaccharides), originating from algae, boosts the production of mucin and increases the mucus layer in the intestinal tract.
+• Protect the digestive tract: the supply of sulfated polysaccharides with origin in marine algae, boosts the production of mucin and increases the mucus layer in the intestinal tract.
 Micronized clays cover the epithelium, supplying mechanical protection.
 Mucosa is better protected and can optimize its barrier function • Favor a balanced intestinal flora with selected essential oils and yeasts extracts • Stabilize physiologic balance: SeaGut Paste contains rapidly available energy sources (spirulina and dextrose) and electrolytes.